yth/SICP/Chapter 1/Section 1.1/notes.md

 # Section 1.1 Notes

-Languages help us manipulate ideas.
-There might exist a collection of primitive ideas [primitive is used in the sense that they are not based on something else from the perspective of the language][1].
+Languages help us organize and manipulate ideas.
+If there exist a collection of primitive ideas.
 Any complex idea can be build up from primitive ideas by means of combination.
 We can manipulate complex ideas like primitive ideas by means of abstraction.